-With scams and fraud rising, what steps are you taking to protect yourself from becoming a victim of fraud in 2022 and beyond?
+What steps are you taking to protect yourself from becoming a victim of fraud?

 No-Brainer Security Steps

-• Two-factor Authentication.
-This is a security process in which consumers provide two different types of information to verify themselves.
-Typically, the first type of information is a username and password.
-The second layer of information includes a passcode sent to a different device or a facial scan.
+Two-factor authentication is a security process in which consumers provide two types of information to verify themselves.
+Typically, the first type of information is a username and password, while the second layer includes a passcode sent to a different device or a facial scan, for example.
 Two-factor authentication is a highly recommended extra layer of security and a way to protect online accounts containing personal information.
-If an online account provides two-factor as an option, take advantage!

-Along with the above, consumers should be cautious about the information shared online.
-While some information shared on social media and other websites might be harmless, fraudsters can use this information to guess passwords and security questions.
+Along with the above, be cautious with any information shared on social media.
+While sharing it may seem harmless, fraudsters can use this information to guess passwords and security questions.

 The Case for Credit Freezes

 According to the FTC, a credit freeze is the best way consumers can protect against an identity thief opening new accounts in their name.
-A credit freeze can be particularly helpful if you have experienced identity theft or had your information exposed in a data breach.
-Implementing a credit freeze is done online or by calling each of the three main credit bureaus (Equifax, Experian, and TransUnion).
+Implementing a credit freeze is done online or by calling each of the three main credit bureaus, Equifax, Experian, and TransUnion.

-Do you want to go the extra mile to protect your identity?
-Consider establishing your "My Social Security" account online.
-The Social Security Administration encourages consumers to create "My Social Security" online accounts to take away the risk of an identity thief creating one in your name instead.
-Since many consumers do not create their accounts until benefit commencement begins, there is an opportunity for this type of fraud to go undetected for a long period.
+Since many consumers do not create ‘my Social Security’ accounts until benefit commencement begins, there is an opportunity for this type of fraud to go undetected for a long period.
 Visit www.ssa.gov to establish your account.

-In addition to establishing an online Social Security account, the IRS is now offering an extra layer of protection for all taxpayers in an Identity Protection Pin (IP PIN).
+In addition to establishing an online Social Security account, the IRS now offers an extra layer of protection for all taxpayers through an Identity Protection PIN (IP PIN).
 The PIN prevents others from filing a tax return using your Social Security number.
 The IP PIN is a six-digit code known only to the taxpayer and the IRS and helps prevent thieves from filing fraudulent tax returns.
-For more information on IP PINs, click here.
+For more information on IP PINs, visit www.irs.gov/identity-theft-fraud-scams/get-an-identity-protection-pin.

 Summary

-The reality is identity theft and online scams are becoming more prevalent day by day.
-Consumers need to remain vigilant of the personal information shared and stored via online accounts.
+The reality is scams are not going away.
+Consumers need to remain vigilant of the personal information shared and stored on online accounts.
 Taking preventative steps to secure sensitive data will only improve your chances of not becoming a victim of fraud.
 Act today!

 About Us | Get the Bedel Blog | More Cyber Security Articles